UedaTakeyuki/EncLst/README.md

 This is for what humans write a **list of data** with **attributes** and **title string** that a computer handles the data.
 Typically the data is something ID like a **URL of a website** or a **content ID of YouTube**.

 ## Why not JSON?
-JSON is a rich notation enough to represent general objects.
+JSON is a rich notation enough to represent general objects including lists.
 However, it is difficult for humans to write JSON data without errors due to as follows:

 - string escape: